 (1) "Activities of daily living" ("ADLs") means eating, dressing, bathing, toileting, transferring in and out of bed/chair, and walking.

 (2) "Area agency on aging" ("AAA") means a public or non-profit entity that ODA designates, under Section 305 of the Older Americans Act, to serve as an AAA.
-Each AAA receives state and federal funds from ODA to administer aging-related programs within a particular PSA.
+Each AAA receives state and federal funds from ODA to administer aging-related programs within a particular planning and service area.
+ODA lists every AAA in rule 173-2-04 of the Administrative Code.

-(3) "Assessment" means a gathering of information about a person's current situation and ability to function.
-It is comprehensive and identifies the person's strengths, problems, and care needs in the following major functional areas: physical health, utilization of medical care, ADLs, IADLs, mental and social functioning, financial resources, physical environment, and utilization of services and supports.
+(3) "Assessment" means a gathering of information about a person's strengths, problems, and care needs in the following major functional areas: physical health, utilization of medical care, ADLs, IADLs, mental and social functioning, financial resources, physical environment, and utilization of services and supports.

-(4) "Assistance with self-administration of medication" has the same meaning as in section 3722.011 of the Revised Code.
+(4) "Assistance with self-administration of medication" has the same meaning as in as in paragraph (C) of rule 4723-13-02 of the Administrative Code when the assistance is provided by an unlicensed person.

 (8) "Focal point" means a highly visible facility designated by an AAA as a focal point, under Section 306 of the Older Americans Act, where anyone in the community may obtain information and access to services for older persons and that encourages the maximum collocation and coordination of services.